The following Value Added Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

 The following provides an overview of the typical types of errors and the procedure that needs to be used to correct the error.

 If a business ascertains that it has made an error in the VAT books and records then it will need to correct these errors.
 If the error has resulted in incorrect figures being declared on a submitted VAT return, the business may be able to correct the error on a later VAT return (see below).
 It should be noted that if HMRC concludes the business has deliberately failed to correct an under-declaration on a VAT return, the business could be liable to a financial penalty or even criminal prosecution.
-See the Fraud civil investigation - COP9 offer made from 30 June 2014 - overview and Overview of criminal investigations guidance notes for more information.
+See the Managing serious defaulters and Overview of criminal investigations guidance notes for more information.

 If the business discovers it has made an error in respect of its VAT records and the error covers a period in which the VAT return has not been submitted, it is entitled to correct the error by amending its records.
 The business must ensure that it keeps clear records of the adjustments undertaken and keeps supporting documentation where applicable.